Exporting cocoa to France

 One of the most remarkable examples on the French market is the partnership between chocolate company Cémoi and the Coffee-Cocoa Board in Ivory Coast.
 The goal of this agreement is to plant 1.5 million extra cocoa trees to combat deforestation and climate change, and thereby safeguard the livelihoods of cocoa-producing communities.

 In 2014, the French chocolate industry, in partnership with Agricultural Research for Development (CIRAD), the French Development Agency and the Ivorian government, signed an agreement to support the creation of an origin label for Ivorian cocoa.
 The label was launched in 2016 in Abidjan, with the intent to improve social, economic and environmental aspects of the cocoa value chain in Ivory Coast.

 France sees an increase in sustainability labels on the chocolate market, in line with the public-private initiatives that we have mentioned and growing consumer awareness.
-UTZ and Rainforest Alliance are important labels for multinational brands and large retailers operating on the French market (see the section on market requirements).
+Rainforest Alliance (which merged with UTZ in January 2018) is an important label for multinational brands and large retailers operating on the French market (see the section on market requirements).